HTMOT : Hierarchical Topic Modelling Over Time: Related Work

 \subsection{Topic Modelling}

-We now describe related studies on topic modelling methods.
-However, given the significant attention that topic modelling has received over the years, we will not provide a comprehensive review, which is out of the scope of our study.
-Instead, for conciseness, we will focus only on those studies most closely related to ours.
-For more in-depth reviews see \citet{Alghamdi2015} and \citet{Barde2017}.
-Also, to better present the wide diversity in datasets and evaluation methods, we list them in table \ref{tab:related}.

-\paragraph{Topic Modelling} LDA \cite{LDA} model was the first popular topic model.
-It has provided the basis for subsequent models and is still at the crux of many applications.
-At the core of LDA is a Bayesian generative model, with two Dirichlet distributions, respectively for the document-topic distribution and for the topic-word distribution.
-These distributions are learnt and optimized via an inference procedure, which enables topics to be detected.
+The seminal LDA \citep{LDA} algorithm remains the most popular topic model.
+It is at the basis of most subsequent models.
+At the core of LDA is a Bayesian generative model based on Dirichlet distributions.
+These are used to model the document-topic and the topic-word distributions.
+They are learnt and optimized via an inference procedure, which enables topics to be extracted.
 The main weakness of LDA is that it requires the user to specify a predefined number of topics to be extracted.
 However, such information is usually not known in advance.
-Consequently, LDA requires a long model validation step to determine the number of topics by optimizing some performance metric, such as the perplexity metric.
+Consequently, LDA requires a long model validation step to determine the number of topics.